wjleece/AI-Agents/README.md

 ### Description

 The primary goal of this framework is to enable comparative analysis of different AI models in a tool-using, conversational context.
 It simulates an e-commerce environment where AI agents can manage customers, products, and orders using a defined set of tools.
-User queries are processed by both agents, and their responses, along with the conversation context, are then passed to an evaluator AI which assesses them based on predefined criteria.
+User queries are processed by both agents, and their responses, along with the conversation context, are then passed to an evaluator AI (Gemini 2.5 pro) which assesses them based on predefined criteria.
 The system also incorporates a mechanism for human feedback to refine the evaluation process.

 ### Features